tevaum/ldap-client/README.md

 		scope: 'one',
 		filter: 'objectClass=inetOrgPerson',
 		key_field: 'uid' // the field used in rdn of the tree
-		attributes: [ 'uid', 'cn', 'sn', 'givenName', 'mail', 'memberOf' ] // if not specified, all attributes (excluding system ones) are retrieved
+		attributes: [ 'uid', 'cn', 'sn', 'givenName', 'mail', 'memberOf' ]
-	})
+		// if attributes is not specified, all attributes (excluding system ones) are retrieved })

 	// Retrieve a specific user